Great Northern Railway (Great Britain): Hertfordshire branches

-In the same Parliamentary session as the authorisation of the Great Northern Railway itself, the Royston and Hitchin Railway was authorised.
+In the same parliamentary session as the authorisation of the Great Northern Railway itself, the Royston and Hitchin Railway (R&HR) was authorised by the Royston and Hitchin Railway Act 1846 (9 & 10 Vict. c. clxx).
 The GNR encouraged it, hoping it would provide a springboard for a connection to Cambridge.
 The R&HR opened in 1850, continuing to Shepreth in 1851.
-The Eastern Counties Railway opened a line from a junction near Cambridge to Shepreth in 1852, and the line from Hitchin to Cambridge was worked on a lease basis as a single entity.
+The Eastern Counties Railway (ECR) opened a line from a junction near Cambridge to Shepreth in 1852, and the line from Hitchin to Cambridge was worked on a lease basis as a single entity.

 The R&HR was acquired by the GNR in 1897, but the Cambridge end of the line, from Shepreth, remained in Great Eastern Railway (as successor to the ECR) hands until the Grouping of 1923.
 The line was electrified throughout in 1987 and forms an important passenger corridor.

 The Hertford and Welwyn Junction Railway opened in 1858; it was operated jointly by the GNR and the Eastern Counties Railway.
 It gave access to the London docks over the Eastern Counties line.
 This developed into the formation of the Hertford, Luton and Dunstable Railway of 1860, which connected with the GNR at Hatfield, and the company was acquired by the GNR in 1861.

 The London and North Western Railway opened a branch line from Watford to St Albans in 1858.
 Independent promoters supported by the GNR obtained powers to make a branch from Hatfield to the LNWR station; it opened in 1865, worked by the GNR, which absorbed the St Albans company in 1883.